 So let’s look at some practical examples and see if we can build an understanding by getting into the application of it.

 Take a look at YOU.
 See if you can form an awareness of both sides of you?
 Can you see the scared human who often reacts in fear?
 Can you also see the Fearless Creator who strives to act in freedom?
 Can you see the part of you that feels heavy and is easily negative as well as the part of you that loves to feel light and see the positive side to everything?
-While you’re looking at all of this, do you “need” to make one side right and one side wrong?
+While you’re looking at the whole of YOU, do you “need” to make one side right and one side wrong?
 A part of you “good” and another part “bad”?
 Or can you just hold both?

 Now here’s the real question: In this moment while I AM able to hold both – WHO am I BEING???
 If I am able to look at both these sides of being human and not feel the need to judge, which part of me am I “being”?